 You will find it hard to find no-go areas.
 Of course, there are robberies and burglaries, and you have to lock your car or bicycle, but burglar bars or alarm systems are not really necessary for the average householders nor do they need three dogs to protect their property.

 So when you have figured out where to work and where to spend your leisure time, you still need a place to live.
+Fortunately, there are many websites you can use, including:

 Public transport is quite good.